How to Get from Nice to Monaco: Every Option Explained

 Travel time depends entirely on which mode of transport you choose:

-• By bus: 45–55 minutes on the coastal route
+• By bus: 45 to 75 minutes depending on the route

 Did you know that you can get between Nice Airport and Monaco by Helicopter?